satriop12/Project_Beverage_Company/README.md

 2. Analyzing company performance to focus on marketing strategies and product development
 3. Determining key vendors for purchasing and sales logistics
 4. Identifying non-performing products.

+To see the presentation and the visualization, please download the file.